uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Scarborough

 The UTSC campus is UofT's eastern satellite campus, in the Scarborough suburb of Toronto.
-This campus can be reached by car via the 401 highway, or by [TTC](#toronto-transit-commission) by taking a bus from York Mills or from
+This campus can be reached by car via the 401 highway, or by [TTC](#toronto-transit-commission) by taking a bus from the York Mills (on Line 1) or from Kennedy Station (Line 2).
+This campus is home to [CPS](#centre-for-planetary-sciences), and hosts the [Scarborough Planet Days](#scarborough-planet-days) and [Scarborough Planet Lunchs]

 ### Mississauga
 Also called UTM, this is UofT's western satellite campus, located in the neighbouring city of Mississauga.
 There is a shuttle that runs between [Hart House](#hart-house) on the [UTSG](#st-george) campus and the UTM Instructional Centre.
 The shuttle is free for students with their [TCard](#tcard).
 There is only one faculty member appointed to the  UTM campus, but astronomy courses are taught there, and you may have the option to TA ones them.